-We left February 21, 2017, with a goal to travel the world full-time for 2+ years….here is our journey so far with the most recent at the top of the page.
+Our first flight left the US on February 21, 2017, and we had a goal to travel the world full-time for 2+ years….here is our journey so far with the most recent at the top of the page.
 Visit the NOW link to find our current location.
 You have to check out our Podcast to hear the latest on what we are doing on the road!
-Visit our Travel Tools page to find the tools we use, Travel Tips that have helped us so far, and Books We Love to find where the inspiration comes from.
+Visit our Partners page to find the tools that have helped us so far, and Books We Love to find where the inspiration comes from.

 January 2019 – Singapore, Vietnam: